It Will Rain: Production and release

-"It Will Rain " was written and produced by Mars, Philip Lawrence and Ari Levine, whom are collectively known as the Smeezingtons.
+"It Will Rain" was written and produced by Mars, Philip Lawrence and Ari Levine, whom are collectively known as the Smeezingtons.
 Engineering for "It Will Rain" took place at the Levcon Studios, while the mixing was done at Larrabee Sound Studios, both in Los Angeles, California.
 Along with the song's composition, Levine also engineered the track.
 Phredley Brown did the arrangement of the strings, Oscar Hidalgo played the bass, Andrew Duckles was responsible for the viola, Charlie Bisharat played the violin with Josefina Vergara, and Suzie Katayama conducted the orchestra.
 The mixing team included Manny Marroquin, Chris Galland and Erik Madrid, the latter two served as assistants.
 It was mastered by Stephen Marcussen at Marcussen Mastering in Hollywood, California.

 "It Will Rain" was first made available worldwide, excepted in the United Kingdom, as an iTunes exclusive via digital download on September 27, 2011 by Atlantic Records.
 On the same day, the single could be listened on Mars official website.
 Atlantic Records sent the track to American contemporary hit radios playlists on October 4, 2011.
+On October 10, 2011 the single was issued for radio airplay in Italy by Warner Music Group.
 On October 28, 2011, the song was released in Germany, Austria and Switzerland as a CD single by Elektra Records and in the United Kingdom via digital download on October 31, 2011.